What Is Agile Methodology, A Guide For Leaders

 The Business Benefits of Agile

-Agile management reduces the common risks that are associated with the delivery, scope, and budget of the project.
+Agile management reduces the common risks that are associated with the delivery, scope, and budget of the product.

-In 2009, Dr David F Rico compared Agile with traditional methods of software project management.
+In 2009, Dr David F Rico compared Agile with traditional methods of software product management.
 During his research and synthesis, he analyzed 23 Agile processes, comparing them with 7,500 traditional projects.

 - 41% were better in terms of overall business value